The Causes Behind Spinal Compression Fracture

 To diagnose compression fracture, our Specialist will take a complete medical history and perform a physical examination.
 If a compression fracture is suspected, our doctor may order the following diagnostic procedures:

-• Magnetic resonance imaging (MRI) – a diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+• Magnetic resonance imaging (MRI) – a diagnostic procedure that uses strong magnets, radio waves, and computer technology to create detailed images of organs and structures inside the body.

 Since compression fractures usually occur in weakened bone, our doctor may order additional tests to look for osteoporosis, tumor, or infection.